MZachmann/PicoPendant/README.md

 The leftmost encoder does the jogging.
 Click the switch to move between metric and inches and also to show/hide machine coordinates, so four positions.

 The middle encoder is multi-use but primarily sets the jog amount per click.
 When the button is clicked the jog amount becomes enabled/disabled and an asterisk appears - this is a safety measure.
-Click again to have the middle encoder switch between Duet3d devices (note mine are hardcoded into the PicoPendant init).
-Click again to return to jog amount.

 The right switch sets the axis being jogged.
 Currently setting the axis to 4 exits from RunJogger

+To switch devices, tap the touchscreen and the middle encoder mode changes to device select.
+Tap again to have the middle encoder change screen brightness.
+Tap one more time to return to jog amount selection.

 ## Serialization
 There is code to serialize/load the current settings.
 The load happens at start (main.py) but currently there is no automatic configuration save so that is a manual python call.